timburr1/timburr1.github.io/drafts/2019-04-24-mythical-man-month.md

 ---
 layout: post
 title: 'Book Report: The Mythical Man-Month'
-author: tim
+author: Tim
-tags: book report
+tags: tech
 ---

 The Mythical Man-Month
 by Frederick P. Brooks, Jr.

 This book is a classic, and includes a lot of interesting thoughts about software engineering.
 That said, it really shows its age: it was written in a time when all the devs were men and all the secretaries were women.
-Also, Brooks writes about god several times in a way that is more... earnest than you'd usually see in a book about writing software.
+Also, Brooks writes about god several times in a way that is more... earnest than you'd usually see in a book about software development.

 1. The Tar Pit
 2. The Mythical Man-Month